Autoimmune Disease in Dogs: Signs, Symptoms and Relief

 Waggoner's dog Cody exhibited periodic lameness, but orthopedic specialists couldn't determine the cause.
 "The lameness shifted.
 It was mostly his right front, but sometimes it would be a back leg," Waggoner says.
 Cody then developed a skin issue.
 "It cleared itself up before the medication had a chance to start working."
 While there isn't a specific diagnosis yet, a test indicated Cody suffers from an autoimmune disease.

 Molly, Dickson's dog, also had a lengthy road towards diagnosis.
-Loss of appetite, diarrhea, vomiting and lethargy are the symptoms Molly presented, initially taken to be signs of cancer.
+Loss of appetite, diarrhea, vomiting and lethargy are the symptoms Molly presented, initially taken to be signs of cancer in dogs.
 If your dog's symptoms aren't under control, or she suffers a flare up, your dog's and your family's quality of life decreases.
 Dickson can tell when symptoms aren't under control because there's a noticeable decrease in her dog's energy.

 For Waggoner's dog, lameness and joint pain limited his normally active life.
 Bowel issues can cause weight loss and dehydration, also ruining energy levels and playtime.